Tenses

 Example:

-• By eight o’clock tomorrow, I will have taken off for Japan.
+• By eight o’clock tomorrow, I’ll have taken off for Japan.

 Example: